MonisolaOye/Superstore-Dataset/README.md

 ## INSIGHTS
-- The total revenue generated between 2014 and 2017 was $2,297,200
+- The total revenue generated between 2014 and 2017 was $2,297,200.
-- The total quantities sold was 37873 units
+- The total quantities sold was 37,873 units.
-- The total number of order received was 9994
+- The total number of order received was 9994.
 - The products sold in the Superstore are divided into three categories: Office supplies, Technology and Furniture.
-Office supplies ($22,906) had the highest sales, followed by Furniture ($8,208) while Technology ($6,939) had the least sales
+Office supplies generated the highest sales ($22,906), followed by Furniture ($8,208) while Technology ($6,939) generated the least sales.
-- Total sales($2.3M) increased positively over the years from 2014 to 2017 and so was the total quantities sold.
+- Sales increased positively over the years from 2014 ($484,217) to 2017 ($733,215) and so was the total quantities sold.
-- The West region had the highest sales ($725458), followed by East ($678781) then Central ($501240) while the South region had the least sales ($391722).
+- The West region had the highest sales ($725,458), followed by East ($678,781) then Central ($501,240) while the South region had the least sales ($391,722).
-- The State with the highest sales was California ($457687) while North Dakota had the least sales ($920)
+- The State with the highest sales was California ($457,687) while North Dakota had the least sales ($920)
 - Their top5 products sold are Phones, Chairs, Storage, Tables and Binders while the bottom5 are Supplies, Art, Envelopes, Labels and Fasteners
 - Standard class was the most preferred by 5968 customers, followed by Second class preferred by 1945 customers, followed by First class preferred by 1538 customers and lastly Same day preferred by 543 customers for delivery mode.